“I guess we like the big screens. It’s major fun being that big, being stared at by thousands of people!”

 Reading Festival has and always will, lead the way in UK outdoor events of a similar ilk.
 Reading is a music festival designed by music fans, for music fans.
-When the line up was released this year there were complaints that the ‘Sunday Rock Day’ had been ditched, but if you now look at the mainstage on Friday and the Radio One tent on Sunday, there are probably more rock & metal bands than any other year.
-The organisers listen to the fans and obviously take note of their comments, which is why the festival is probably the first one that most people attend and always will.
-Music for the people……
+When the line up was released this year there were complaints that the ‘Sunday Rock Day’ had been ditched, but if you now look at the Main Stage on Friday and the Radio One tent on Sunday, there are probably more rock & metal bands than any other year.

-With this year’s festival having the debut headline appearances by Kings of Leon, Arctic Monkeys and Radiohead, I’m sure we will have some more classic performances to go down in the archives, for history sections of the future.
+With this year’s festival having the debut headline appearances by Kings of Leon, Arctic Monkeys and Radiohead, I’m sure we will have some more classic performances to go down in the archives.